OverlordAkise/website-sources/luctus_wiki/docs/security/1_what_is_security.md

 Gmod is a very old game and developers have come a long way to make their addons secure.

 Secure in this Garry's Mod aspect means "no exploits, bugs or backdoors".
 Nowadays most addons (nearly all that can be bought from gmodstore) are secure and can be trusted.
-While I've been able to find a lot of exploits in older addons, the newer ones are of way higher quality.
+While I've been able to find a lot of exploits in older addons, the newer ones are of higher quality.

 ## What is a backdoor?